About Your Library

 If you cannot or would rather not use our Self-Serve Fax Service, you may head over to the Adult Reference Desk at either building and a librarian will be able to send the fax for you.
 Fees are $3.00 for the first out-going fax page and $1.00 for each additional page.

 If you would like to receive faxes at the library, the first fax is $1.00 and each additional page will cost $0.50 each.
 This service is also available at the Reference Desk.

 Public computers are available for patron use throughout the building.
 Please be sure to have your library card with you to sign up for the computers.
-If you do not have a library card, you may temporarily request a one-time use guest card.
-Be sure to bring a valid ID with you at that time.
+If you do not have a library card, you may request a guest card.
+Be sure to bring a valid picture ID with you at that time.

 Rosman Library Floor Map

 Can't find your way around?
-Check out our floor map below.
-(Click on the image for a larger view.
+Check out our floor map below by clicking on the image for a larger view.
 For a pdf version, click here.

 Director: Claudia Depkin

 Head of Adult Services: Naomi Goldberg Honor

 Head of Circulation: